tedmoore/CSV-to-FluidDataSet/readme.txt

 The json file will be put in the same folder as the csv file.

+The IDs in the FluidDataSet will just be a string of the index of the vector from the CSV file.

 Arguments:

 --input		file path of the csv file